 This can make them appear unsightly, especially if it’s the front door to your home.
 I’m going to show you how to paint a fiberglass door and choose the best paint.

-- Clean the door first.
+- Clean and repair the door before painting.

 Can You Paint a Fiberglass Door?